Accreditation and State Authorization

-James L. Drexler, Dean of the Graduate School of Education and Coordinator of the Educational Leadership Specialization (2004), Ph.D., Saint Louis University; M.Ed., University of Missouri; M.Div., Covenant Theological Seminary; B.A., Covenant College.
+James L. Drexler, Dean of the Graduate School of Education, Professor of Education, and Coordinator of the Educational Leadership specialization (2004), Ph.D., Saint Louis University; M.Ed., University of Missouri; M.Div., Covenant Theological Seminary; B.A., Covenant College.

-John W. Ferguson, Jr., Headmaster Grace Community School (2015), Ph.D., Dallas Baptist University; M.Ed., Covenant College; Juris Doctor, Texas Tech University; B.A., Baylor University.
+John W. Ferguson, Jr., Headmaster Grace Community School (2015), Ph.D.
+Candidate, Dallas Baptist Univeristy; Juris Doctor, Texas Tech University; M.Ed., Covenant College; B.A., Baylor University.

 Jay D. Green, Professor of History (1998), Ph.D., Kent State University; M.A., Trinity Evangelical Divinity School; B.A., Taylor University.

-Barrett L. Mosbacker, Head of School Westminster Christian Academy (2006), Ed.D., University of North Carolina; M.Ed., Covenant College; B.A., Cedarville College.
+Barrett L. Mosbacker, Headmaster Briarwood Christian School (2006), Ed.D., University of North Carolina; M.Ed., Covenant College; B.A., Cedarville College.

 Bruce R. Young, Professor of Education (2004), Ed.D., University of San Francisco; M.Ed., Holy Names University; B.A., Covenant College.

 To be considered for financial assistance an individual must be accepted and registered for one of the degree programs of the Graduate School of Education for a minimum of six semester hours.
-Eligibility for assistance is established through a financial aid application submitted annually to the Financial Aid Office at Covenant College.
-With the exception of the Church Scholarship Promise, financial assistance is based on financial need.
+Eligibility for assistance is established through financial aid application submitted annually to the Financial Aid Office at Covenant College.
+With the exception of the Church Scholarship Promise and tuition reduction program, financial assistance is based on financial need.
 Covenant College uses the standard federal calculations to determine financial need.